thi-ng/umbrella/packages/geom-io-obj/README.md

 ## About

 Wavefront OBJ parser (& exporter soon).
+This is a support package for [@thi.ng/geom](https://github.com/thi-ng/umbrella/tree/develop/packages/geom).

 ### Features